BioAITeam/GBRAS_SW/README.md

 # GBRAS_SW a software for steganalysis in the spatial domain.
 GBRAS_SW is software for the detection of steganographic images in the spatial domain.
 An in-depth explanation of GBRAS_SW can be found in [1].
 GBRAS_SW is state-of-the-art software for predicting steganographic images.
 GBRAS_SW has 30 SRM filters and a 3-fold TanH activation function for the preprocessing stage of steganographic images in the spatial domain.
 GBRAS_SW uses the ELU activation function in all feature extraction convolutions.
 GBRAS_SW uses shortcuts for feature extraction and separable and in-depth convolutions.
 GBRAS-Net does not use fully connected layers; the network uses a softmax directly after global average pooling.
 ## Prerequisites
-The GBRAS_SW software requires the following libraries and frameworks.
+The GBRAS_SW requires the following libraries and frameworks.

-- Tensorflow 2.2
+- Tensorflow
 -	numpy
 - opencv
 - argparse